cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 ## Indexing Hell: In What Context?

-We tool between row- and column-major, we expect the indices to have the same meaning.
-For some 2D matrix `A[i][j]` we want the ith index to refer to the ith row and the jth index to refer to the jth row.
-When we iterate through the row-major or col-major version of A, we should get the exact same numbers because `A_row_major[i][j] == A_col_major`.
+When we toggle between row- and column-major, we expect the indices to have the same meaning.
+For some 2D matrix `A[i][j]`, we want the ith index to refer to the ith row and the jth index to refer to the jth column.
+When we iterate through the row-major or col-major version of A, we should get the exact same numbers because `A_row_major[i][j] == A_col_major[i][j]`.

-> **Note**: Although they may return the same numbers, depending on the order of iteration, one way will be more inefficient as it is jumping from address to address instead of iterating contiguously.
+> **Note**: Although they return the same numbers, depending on the order of iteration, one way will be more inefficient as it jumps from address to address instead of iterating contiguously.
 For example, `for i...for j` is great for row-major but potentially a cache disaster for col-major.
 This only applies to tensors stored in memory.
 In the register file, indexing is purely an abstraction.

-So, what do I mean by: "in what context?"
-So far, we've been aiming to create an equivalent representation of A via a row or column major format.
-But, for CUDA kernels, there is no equivalence--we are given some tensors in a predefined row or column major format.
-FA2 expects Q, K, V to be contiguous *across* the `head_dim`, i.e. `(seqlen, head_dim)`.
-This means they are *row-major* with respect to each *token*, i.e. each token is one row in the matrix.
-In this case, there is only one valid way to load the data--the row-major way since the underlying data is *already fixed*.
+So what do I mean by "in what context?"
+So far, we've been aiming to create an equivalent representation of A via a row- or column-major format.
+But for CUDA kernels, there is no equivalence--we are given some tensors in a predefined row- or column-major format.
+FA2 expects Q, K, V to be contiguous *along* `head_dim`, i.e. `(seqlen, head_dim)`.
+This means they are *row-major* with respect to each *token*--each token is one row in the matrix.
+In this case, there is only one valid way to load the data--the row-major way, since the underlying data is *already fixed*.

 ### Interpreting Fixed Data
 In our new view, we are reading some predefined data like we did in the [tensor section](#tensors), so now let's make some sense of it.
 Let's take a look at row-major vs. col-major indexing for the shape (2, 8).